delgebaly/DH150-DanyaElgebaly/assignment04/README.md

 ## Step 01: Specify the Main Design Challenge
 ### - What is the main activity your project would support the users?
 The main activity my project would support for its users are to search and find information effectively and efficiently.
-Because the UCLA Library essentially serves as a resource for students, the main activity its used for is to find necessary content about library-related events, resources, and relevant facts and information.
+Because the UCLA Library essentially serves as a resource for students, the main activity its used for is to find necessary content about library-related events, resources, and relevant facts and information rather than purely research related content.

 ### - What is the basic need involved for that activity? (reference)
 This activity serves the need of filling in content gaps, or providing relevant answers to questions users may have.
 In particular, needs may include searching for information such as relevant upcoming workshops and events, library hours, features of libraries and more.